open-policy-agent/opa/docs/docs/management-bundles/index.md

 Using EKS IAM Roles for Service Account (Web Identity) Credential.

-Below are steps to use OpenID connect provider and kubernetes.
+Below are steps to use OpenID connect provider and Kubernetes.

 1. Go to the "IAM" section of the AWS console.
 1. Click Add provider and select OpenID connect.
-1. For Provider URL enter the one belonging to your chosen kubernetes cluster.
+1. For Provider URL enter the one belonging to your chosen Kubernetes cluster.
 1. Click on Get thumbprint
 1. For the audience enter: sts.amazonaws.com
 1. Add the provider.
 1. Once the provider is added, copy the ARN for the identity provider.
 Here's an example ARN: `arn:aws:iam::<your AWS account ID>:oidc-provider/oidc.eks.ap-northeast-1.amazonaws.com/id/DFGHJKKJHGF34HFDFGHY44TRFDE4RGDF`
-1. Create an IAM role (eg: app_dev_role) with the policy created above and assign it to the kubernetes service account.
+1. Create an IAM role (e.g., `app_dev_role`) with the policy created above and assign it to the Kubernetes service account.
 1. Go to Trust relationships inside the created role and click Edit trust relationship and enter the following policy document.

    ```json